Rev. Jesse Jackson, wife Jacqueline hospitalized for COVID - NewsBreak

 Rev. Jesse Jackson, wife Jacqueline hospitalized for COVID

-Jesse Jackson, a famed civil rights leader and two-time presidential candidate, is vaccinated against the virus and received his first dose in January during a publicized event as he urged others to receive the inoculation as soon as possible.
-He and his wife are being treated at Northwestern Memorial Hospital in Chicago.
+Jesse Jackson, a famed civil rights leader, is vaccinated against the virus and received his first dose in January during a publicized event as he urged others to vaccinate as soon as possible.
+The two are being treated at Northwestern Memorial Hospital in Chicago.

-“Doctors are currently monitoring the condition of both,” according to the statement from Jesse Jackson’s nonprofit, the Rainbow/PUSH Coalition.
+“Doctors are currently monitoring the condition of both,” according to the statement authorized by their son, Jonathan Jackson.

 “There are no further updates at this time," the statement said.
 "We will provide updates as they become available.”